Bryan Okoh

-Bryan Ikemefuna Okoh (born 16 May 2003) is a professional footballer who plays as a centre back for Swiss Super League club Lausanne-Sport.
+Bryan Ikemefuna Okoh (born 16 May 2003) is a professional footballer who plays as a centre-back for club Auxerre.
 Born in the United States, he represents Switzerland at youth international level.

 Personal life

-He was born in Houston, Texas, to Igbo Nigerian parents, but grew up in Switzerland.
+He was born in Houston, Texas, to an Igbo Nigerian father and a Congolese mother, but grew up in Switzerland.

 Club career

 Early career

 In 2010, Okoh began his career at FC Espagnol Lausanne, before moving to Lausanne-Sport in 2016.
 In 2019, he moved to the youth team of Red Bull Salzburg and has been playing in their feeder team of FC Liefering since 2019.

 FC Liefering

 On 9 August 2019, he made his professional debut for FC Liefering in an away match against SV Lafnitz, ending in a 2–0 loss.

+Lausanne-Sport

 In June 2025, Okoh returned to Switzerland to rejoin Swiss Super League side Lausanne-Sport.

+Auxerre

+On 29 January 2026, Okoh signed a three-and-a-half-year contract with French club Auxerre.

 International career

 Okoh has represented Switzerland from under-15 to under-21 age group.

+He is eligible to represent the United States, Switzerland, DR Congo, or Nigeria at the senior international level.